message/iata/SG.md

 - This does not apply to passengers with an Air Travel Pass approval letter issued by Singapore if they:
 - in the past 14 days have only been in China (People's Rep.), Chinese Taipei, Hong Kong (SAR China) or Macao (SAR China); and
 - have a visa to enter Singapore (if they are a visa-required short-term visitor).
-- This does not apply to passengers with a Vaccinated Travel Pass approval letter issued by Singapore if they:
+- This does not apply to passengers with a Vaccinated Travel Pass (VTL) approval letter issued by Singapore if they:
-- have a valid proof of vaccination issued in Singapore or a Vaccinated Travel Lane (VTL) country/region listed on <a href="https://safetravel.ica.gov.sg/vtl/requirements-and-process#countries">https://safetravel.ica.gov.sg/vtl/requirements-and-process#countries</a> and
+- have a valid proof of vaccination issued in Singapore or a Vaccinated Travel Lane (VTL) country/region listed on <a href="https://safetravel.ica.gov.sg/vtl/requirements-and-process#countries">https://safetravel.ica.gov.sg/vtl/requirements-and-process#countries</a> ; and
-- in the past 14 days they have only been in or transited through Singapore or a VTL country/region; and
+- in the past 14 days they have only been in or transited through China (People's Rep.), Chinese Taipei, Hong Kong (SAR China), Macao (SAR China), Singapore or a VTL country/region; and
 - have a visa to enter Singapore (if they are a visa-required short-term visitor); and
-- have a medical certificate with a negative Coronavirus (COVID-19) PCR test taken at most 2 days before departure from the first embarkation point; and
+- have a medical certificate with a negative Coronavirus (COVID-19) PCR or rapid antigen test, taken at most 2 days before departure from the first embarkation point; and
 - arrive in Singapore on a designated VTL flight.
 - This does not apply to residents of Brunei Darussalam if they:
 - have a valid SafeTravel Pass approval letter issued by Singapore under the Singapore-Brunei Reciprocal Green Lane; and
 - have a visa to enter Singapore (if they are a visa-required short-term visitor); and
-- have a medical certificate with a negative Coronavirus (COVID-19) PCR test result.
-The test must have been taken at most 72 hours before departure from the first embarkation point; and
+- have a medical certificate with a negative Coronavirus (COVID-19) PCR test taken at most 3 days before departure from the first embarkation point; and
 - stayed in Brunei Darussalam in the last 14 days before departure; and
 - have a return ticket or proof of other transportation arrangements to depart from Singapore.
 - This does not apply to residents of China (People's Rep.) if they:
 - have a valid Safe Travel Pass approval letter issued by Singapore under the Singapore-China Reciprocal Green Lane; and
 - have a visa to enter Singapore (if they are a visa-required short-term visitor); and
-- have a medical certificate with a negative Coronavirus (COVID-19) PCR test result.
-The test must have been taken at most 72 hours before departure from the first embarkation point; and
+- have a medical certificate with a negative Coronavirus (COVID-19) PCR test taken at most 3 days before departure from the first embarkation point; and
 - stayed in Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin, or Zhejiang in the last 7 days before departure; and
 - have a return ticket or proof of other transportation arrangements to depart from Singapore.
 - This does not apply to returning passengers with a Work Pass, Student's Pass, Dependant's Pass, or Long-Term Visit Pass who have an Entry Travel Pass issued by the Brunei authorities under the Singapore-Brunei Reciprocal Green Lane, an invitation letter issued by the Chinese authorities under the Singapore-China Fast Lane, a Singapore-Germany-Singapore (SGS) Travel Pass issued by the Singaporean-German Chamber of Industry and Commerce under the Singapore-Germany Reciprocal Green Lane, an electronic visa issued by the Indonesian authorities, an approval letter issued by the Embassy of Japan under the Singapore-Japan Reciprocal Green Lane, an approval letter issued by the Korea (Rep.) Embassy in Singapore under the Singapore-ROK Fast Lane, or a MyTravelPass approval letter issued by the Malaysian authorities under the Singapore-Malaysia Reciprocal Green Lane.
 They do not require an approval letter from the Safe Travel Office (STO), Ministry of Manpower (MOM), or Ministry of Education (MOE).
 - This does not apply to passengers between 3 and 12 years, if they:
-- in the past 14 days have only been in, or transited through, Singapore or a VTL country/region listed on <a href="https://safetravel.ica.gov.sg/vtl/requirements-and-process#countries">https://safetravel.ica.gov.sg/vtl/requirements-and-process#countries</a>; and
+- in the past 14 days have only been in, or transited through China (People's Rep.), Chinese Taipei, Hong Kong (SAR China), Macao (SAR China), Singapore or a VTL country/region; and
+- have a medical certificate with a negative Coronavirus (COVID-19) PCR or rapid antigen test taken at most 2 days before departure from the first embarkation point; and
 - have a visa to enter Singapore (if they are a visa-required short-term visitor); and
-- have a medical certificate with a negative Coronavirus (COVID-19) PCR test taken at most 2 days before departure from the first embarkation point; and
 - arrive in Singapore on a designated VTL flight.
+2. Passengers entering and transiting through Singapore from Argentina, Aruba, Bangladesh, Belarus, Bonaire, Brazil, Chile, Colombia, Curacao, Estonia, Ethiopia, Faroe Isl., Greenland, Guam, India, Korea (Rep.), Kuwait, Lao People's Dem.
+Rep., Latvia, Lithuania, Luxembourg, Malaysia, Maldives, Malta, Mexico, Mongolia, Myanmar, Nepal, Netherlands, New Zealand, Northern Mariana Isl., Norway, Oman, Pakistan, Papua New Guinea, Philippines, Poland, Portugal, Puerto Rico, Qatar, Romania, Russian Fed., Rwanda, Saba, Samoa, Samoa (American), San Marino, Saudi Arabia, Serbia, Seychelles, Slovakia, Slovenia, South Africa, Spain, Sri Lanka, St. Eustatius, St. Maarten, Sweden, Switzerland, Thailand, Tonga, Turkey, Ukraine, United Arab Emirates, United Kingdom, Vatican City (Holy See), Viet Nam or Virgin Isl.
+(USA), must have a negative Coronavirus (COVID-19) PCR or rapid antigen test taken at most 2 days before departure from the first embarkation point.
-2. Passengers entering and transiting through Singapore must have a negative Coronavirus (COVID-19) PCR test taken at most 2 days before departure from the first embarkation point.
-If passengers have transited for more than 24 hours before arriving in Singapore, the negative test must be taken at most 2 days before departure of the last direct flight to Singapore.
+- If passengers have transited for more than 24 hours before arriving in Singapore, the negative test must be taken at most 2 days before departure of the last direct flight to Singapore.
 The test result must:
 - be in English; and
 - include the date the test was taken; and
 - include a minimum of 2 personal identifiers as stated in the passport (i.e. name and either date of birth or passport number).